graciellehigino/ms_range_interactions/manuscript.md

 @Afkhami2014MutEff; @Godsoe2017IntBio].
 However, this mismatch can also be purely informational.
-When the distribution of predators and preys do not superpose, it can mean we lack information about the distribution of either species or about their interactions.
+When the distribution of predators and preys do not superpose, it can mean we lack information about the distribution of either species or about their interactions (e.g., predators may be feeding on different species than the ones in our dataset outside the Serengeti ecosystem).
 Here we address part of this problem by comparing the IUCN range maps with GBIF occurrences, which helped us clarify what is the shortfall for each species.

 The lack of superposition between IUCN range maps and GBIF occurrences suggests that we certainly do miss geographical information about the distribution of a